Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has recorded at least one hit in three straight games.
-During his last five outings he is hitting .353 with a walk and four RBI.
+- Witt Jr. will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .389 with a double, a walk and five RBI.

 Witt Jr. Recent Games